convertersystems/opc-ua-client/README.md

     }
 ```
 ### Releases

+v1.5.0 Added support for Xamarin Forms.
+Introduced ICertificateStore and DirectoryStore.

 v1.4.2 UaTcpSessionClient now calls an asynchronous function you provide when connecting to servers that request a X509Certificate.